 The key is to stick to two or three designs distributed evenly throughout the room, including at least one neutral pattern, such as a stripe, plaid or check.
 These add subtle interest without overwhelming the space.
 Offset the patterns with white walls and natural finishes.

-To create a cohesive scheme, create a scrapbook of patterned fabrics, wallpapers and paint colours that you love when compiling your country decorating ideas, to make sure nothing jars visually.
+To create a cohesive scheme, create a scrapbook of patterned fabrics, wallpapers and paint colors that you love when compiling your country decorating ideas, to make sure nothing jars visually.

 When mixing patterns in the same colour palette, vary the scale of the print to add interest.

 27. Put a classic dresser in your kitchen – and make it pop!

 A freestanding kitchen dresser with shelves for displaying tableware and handy cabinets beneath is a country kitchen classic.
 But paint it a bold color when you're planning your country decorating ideas to give this traditional piece a modern makeover.

 28. Add a window seat

 The thick walls of many older country properties create a natural inset at the window, creating the perfect spot to build in seating.

 A built-in window seat will create a seamless look and gives the opportunity to add storage beneath a lift-up lid.
 Add a made-to-measure seat pad for comfort.

 If you don't want to add a built-in window seat, you can use an ottoman or blanket box to fill the space to create a similar effect.
 Window seat ideas has tips from interior designers on how to make the most of this feature in your country-style home.